PullNotifier Logo

 • #backend-team channel: /github subscribe your-org/backend-repo +label:"backend"

-• #urgent-reviews channel: /github subscribe your-org +label:"urgent"
+• #urgent-reviews channel: /github subscribe your-org/your-repo +label:"urgent"

 This allows you to create specialized channels for different types of pull request notifications based on your team's workflow.